MarienvanLoon/programming-for-economists/_sources/schedule.rst.txt

   * Datacamp: Do it Yourself: Numpy - Pass/Fail grade (2)
   * the assignment :ref:`here. <week4>`
-  * upload your python notebook for assignment Week 4 on github: Pass/Fail grade
+  * upload your python notebook for assignment Week 4 on github

 * Tutorial: week of Monday April 10, 2017